dbstjswo505/dbstjswo505.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉 Selected to present my Ph.D. thesis at the ICCV 2025 Doctoral Consortium
 - *2025.08*: &nbsp;🎉 One paper accepted to EMNLP 2025
 - *2025.06*: &nbsp;🎉 One paper accepted to ICCV 2025
 - *2025.05*: &nbsp;🎉 One paper accepted to ICML 2025 (Spotlight)